azofeifa/pyD3/README.md

 ```
 ax.savefig("path/to/whatever.html")
 ```
 Now importantly, this whatever.html has some basic interactive functionality: mouse over of scatter points.
-When a scatter point is touched, it will double in radius and a the associated label will appear; along with its x and y coordinates!
+When a scatter point is touched, it will double in radius and the associated label (from lables in the above example) will appear; along with its x and y coordinates!
 All figure axes come with drag and zoom capabilities as well.
-So that's kinda neet!

 You can call ax.show() to just open that html file in the default browser (only supported for linux/mac OS.
 Below is a screen shot of path/to/whatever.html.